NexPlayer/Android-SDK/Conviva.md

-# Conviva Integration with NexPlayer™ SDK for Android
+# Conviva Integration with NexPlayer SDK for Android

 ## Legal Notices

 **Disclaimer for Intellectual Property**

 This product is designed for general purpose, and accordingly the customer is responsible for all or any of intellectual property licenses required for actual application.
-NexStreaming Corp. does not provide any indentification for any intellectual properties owned by third party.
+NexStreaming. does not provide any indentification for any intellectual properties owned by third party.

 **Copyright**

-Copyright for all documents, drawings and programs related with this specification are owned by NexStreaming Corp.
-All or any part of the specification shall not be reproduced nor distributed without prior written approval by NexStreaming Corp.
-Content and configuration of all or any part of the specification shall not be modified nor distributed without prior written approval by NexStreaming Corp.
+Copyright for all documents, drawings and programs related with this specification are owned by NexStreaming.
+All or any part of the specification shall not be reproduced nor distributed without prior written approval by NexStreaming.
+Content and configuration of all or any part of the specification shall not be modified nor distributed without prior written approval by NexStreaming.

-© Copyright 2010-2019 NexStreaming Corp.
+© Copyright 2010-2019 NexStreaming Europe SL.
 All rights reserved.

 ## Using the Conviva Client Module

-From version 6.10 of the NexPlayer™ SDK, a new module has been added to make it easier to integrate Conviva into applications with NexPlayer™.
+From version 6.10 of the NexPlayer SDK, a new module has been added to make it easier to integrate Conviva into applications with NexPlayer.
-For more information on how to use the NexPlayer™ SDK with Conviva, please see: NexConvivaClient.
+For more information on how to use the NexPlayer SDK with Conviva, please see: NexConvivaClient.

 ## Class Documentation